Written by: Rick Benson

 Chaga mushroom is a fungus that grows on birch trees.
 It is proven to be a very healthy superfood, full of antioxidants.
-It is also known as Chaga mushroom, Chaga mushroom fungus, Siberian Chaga, wild Chaga, Russian Chaga, Canadan Chaga, Cinder conk, Birch conk, Clinker polypore, and in Latin – Inonotus obliquus (family, Hymenochaetales).
+It is also known as Chaga mushroom, Chaga mushroom fungus, Siberian Chaga, wild Chaga, Russian Chaga, Canada Chaga, Cinder conk, Birch conk, Clinker polypore, and in Latin – Inonotus obliquus (family, Hymenochaetales).
 Chaga has been used to make tea for centuries.

 What Is Chaga (Mushroom) Good For?

 Chaga is good for preventing cancer and other diseases, caused by free radicals.
 There are other studies that cover the effects on different diseases.
 Chaga is also good for maintaining good health.
 To read more about the benefits of Chaga, click here.